 The calls that 24 had been "ruined forever" started as early as the first season, when Teri Bauer fell out of a moving vehicle that exploded and was affected by short-term amnesia (which made her do some incredibly stupid things, like go back to the house where an assassin was stationed).
 Of course, this all stopped when Teri died in the first-season finale.
 The fans have also leveled this term at many incidents over the years, including Kim Bauer being stalked by a cougar, Jack Bauer dying at the end of an episode, anything Kim did in season 2 and 3, the Kyle Singer subplot at the beginning of season 3, the rest of season 3, Tony Almeida's"death" and most of season 6.
 No one can agree on which was worse, even though the series has always had a chain of good-bad seasons.

-More recent examples include the Face-Heel Turn of Tony Almeida and the death of Renee Walker in the final season.
+Other examples include the Face–Heel Turn of Tony Almeida and the death of Renee Walker in the final season.
 You can bet come the new limited series in 2014 it'll probably be hit with this at one point or another too.

-The build-up and early days of the new Doctor Who series saw plenty of this, to the extent that one couldn't help but wonder whether the producers were taking some kind of sadistic glee in prolonging the hardcore fanboys' constant whining about the subject.
+The build-up and early days of the new series saw plenty of this, to the extent that one couldn't help but wonder whether the producers were taking some kind of sadistic glee in prolonging the hardcore fanboys' constant whining about the subject.
 Paul McGann isn't starring?
 The show now sucks.
 The Doctor's wearing a leather jacket?
 The show now sucks.
 Billie Piper's the companion?
 The show now sucks.
 The new logo?
 Sucks, as does the rest of the show now.
-But perhaps the nadir of this was a thread on The Doctor Who Forum decrying the new series and the fact that the producers obviously Just Didn't Care... based on shots of the new TARDIS looking slightly different from the old one and having slightly bigger windows.
+But perhaps the nadir of this was a thread on The Doctor Who Forum decrying the new series and the fact that the producers obviously didn't care... based on shots of the new TARDIS looking slightly different from the old one and having slightly bigger windows.
 This last one was referenced directly in the series itself.
 Of course, even after the show had started airing, constant threads about how this episode was the worst one ever and that the producers should be fired continued for a long, long time.

 "Continued"?
 Past tense?
-Seriously, in the year 100000000000000, when all that's left is a planet called Malcassairo inhabited by the remnants of humanity, huddled together for warmth, one of them will still be complaining that David Tennant isn't as good as Colin Baker, and Russell T Davies ruined the series by bringing it back and making it the most watched show on a Saturday afternoon.
+Seriously, in the year 100000000000000, when all that's left is a planet called Malcassairo inhabited by the remnants of humanity, huddled together for warmth, one of them will still be complaining that David Tennant isn't as good as Colin Baker, and Russell T. Davies ruined the series by bringing it back and making it the most watched show on a Saturday afternoon.

 This is made even more ridiculous when you realize that there were at least three different "old" TARDIS props to compare it to (four if you count the one in the telemovie which, let's face it, people who complain about this kind of thing probably won't) that had all been used in the old series and the new one looked more like an actual police box than any of them.

-Never mind the fact that the console room interior and the console itself changed no less than seven times over the course of the original show, only one of which—the one in "The Time Monster"—was universally disliked by everyone, cast, crew, and fans alike.
+Never mind the fact that the console room interior and the console itself changed no less than seven times over the course of the original show, only one of which — the one in "The Time Monster" — was universally disliked by everyone, cast, crew, and fans alike.

 And what made this latest bout of TARDIS-related angst particularly ironic was that the Moffat-era TARDIS is clearly designed as a clear homage to / recreation of the original TARDIS prop used when the show originally debuted.
 They can't win coming or going.